fmcgeough/ex_sleeplock/README.md

 Allow concurrent throttling using a named lock in Elixir.

 This project was inspired by the Erlang project [sleeplocks](https://hex.pm/packages/sleeplocks).
+It provides similar functionality but adds:

+- monitoring of processes that take locks
+- dynamic supervision of the locks themselves
+- telemetry event generation

-It provides similar functionality but adds monitoring of processes that take locks and dynamic supervision of the locks themselves.
-Thanks to _Isaac Whitfield_ who created the sleeplocks library.
+Thanks to _Isaac Whitfield_ who created the Erlang sleeplocks library.

 ## What Does the Library Provide?